 This course is an introduction to the basic developmental processes that enable a single cell to differentiate and create entire organ systems.
 Various animal models are explored, compared and integrated to illustrate key molecular and cellular events that lead to the formation of an entire organism.
 Must be taken in conjunction with BIO 317L.

-Prerequisites: Take BIO 102 and BIO 102L or BIO 102H and BIO 102HL or at least 7 credits of BIO courses.
+Prerequisites: Take BIO 102 and BIO 102L or BIO 102H and BIO 102HL or BIO 151 or for students in the Schools of Nursing or Health Sciences, take at least 7 credits of BIO courses.
 Minimum grade C-.